 - Cars.com owner ratings

-Before we go deeper into the categorized years, let’s examine a chart illustrating the combined ratings from all the sources mentioned above.
+Before we delve deeper into the categorized years, let’s examine a chart illustrating the combined ratings from all the sources mentioned above.

-Following the graphical data, we’ve compiled a table separating the model years of the Ford Focus into three distinct categories: optimal, neutral, and worst years.
+Following the graphical data, we’ve assembled a table separating the model years of the Ford Focus into three separate categories: ideal, neutral, and worst years.

 Generation | Best Years | Neutral Years | Worst Years |